webit-de/typo3-realurl_typoscript_rendering_fix/README.md

 RealUrl TypoScript Rendering Fix
 ================================

+**💥 EOL - This repository is not maintained anymore!**
+*→ Use TYPO3 core slugs instead of RealUrl now*

 This TYPO3 patch extension fixes a bug in RealUrl which causes infinite loops when using the TypoScript rendering extension for AJAX.